AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 #### Caveats

 - Ad blockers and privacy settings can prevent events from being captured and might cause the engagement and revenue [metrics](workspace.md#column-descriptions) to be under-reported.
-- Eventing does not capture every transaction that occurs on the merchant's site.
-Eventing is meant to give the merchant a general idea of events that are happening on the site.
-However, some events might not be sent due to shoppers leaving the page or network issues.
+- Eventing is meant to give the merchant a general idea of events that are happening on the site.
+It does not capture every transaction that occurs on the merchant's site.
+For example, some events might not be sent due to shoppers leaving the page or network issues.
 - [Headless implementations](headless.md) must implement eventing to power the Product Recommendations dashboard.
 - For configurable products, Product Recommendations use the image of the parent product in the recommendation unit.
 If the configurable product does not have an image specified, the recommendation unit will be empty for that specific product.